Cryptolens/docs/licensing-models/usage-based.md

 We can implement this in two ways; the choice of which depends on if we want to bill users upfront (in advance) or in the end of the billing cycle (based on the actual usage).

+* [**Paying based on actual usage**](#paying-based-on-actual-usage): When charging based on actual usage, one way is to set the data object to zero and keep incrementing it as a feature is being used.
+In the end of the month, we record the usage and either reset it or keep the value (if we keep it, we need to know it next month so that we don't charge customers twice).
-* **Paying upfront**: If you want to bill users upfront, one strategy is to treat the value of a data object as a credit, i.e. users can buy a certain amount of credits, eg. 1000, which will allow them to use a specific feature 1000 times before they have to refill.
+* [**Paying upfront**](#paying-upfront): If you want to bill users upfront, one strategy is to treat the value of a data object as a credit, i.e. users can buy a certain amount of credits, eg. 1000, which will allow them to use a specific feature 1000 times before they have to refill.
 That is, we will decrement this value each time the feature is used.
-* **Paying based on actual usage**: When charging based on actual usage, one way is to set the data object to zero and keep incrementing it as a feature is being used.
-In the end of the month, we record the usage and either reset it or keep the value (if we keep it, we need to know it next month so that we don't charge customers twice).
+* [**Recurring credits as a part of a subscription**](#recurring-credits-as-a-part-of-a-subscription): If you already charge customers a subscription fee (e.g. monthly) and want to offer usage-credits as a part of the subscription that are re-filled periodically.

 ### Creating a data object